 The claims could be flamboyant.
 Accuracy was not needed by the standards of the day.

 Now drinks companies are global.
-Heineken that owns Bulmers now owns the Old Mouat Kiwi brand.
+Heineken, the company that owns Bulmers now owns the Old Mouat Kiwi brand.
 Heineken owns over 250 brands in 60 countries.

 Advertising media were endless and merchandising became a big business in its own right.
 The obvious items are pub paraphernalia